Rose Jackson: Controversies

 Jackson supported the controversial Roads and Crimes Legislation Amendment Bill 2022 which made it an offence for protestors to cause "damage or disruption to major roads or major public facilities".
 The Coalition Government introduced the Bill in light of the increased use of non-violent direct action by members of Blockade Australia to disrupt logistics infrastructure at Port Botany.
 Under the new legislation, individuals found guilty of disrupting 'major roads' or 'major infrastructure' are liable for fines of up to $22,000 "or imprisonment for 2 years, or both".
 In her Second Reading speech, Jackson argued that the new criminal penalties were necessary "...to target rogue individuals who completely disrupt peak hour traffic on the Spit Bridge, [and] on our ports...".
 Jackson supported the legislation despite widespread opposition from civil liberties organisations including Amnesty International, The Australian Youth Climate Coalition, The Human Rights Law Centre, Environmental Defender's Office NSW, and the NSW Council for Civil Liberties.

+On 12 November 2024, Jackson sparked controversy during an interview on ABC Radio Sydney regarding rental and housing affordability.
+When asked by presenter Hamish Macdonald about what would be a reasonable price for a two-bedroom flat in Sydney, Jackson initially suggested that such a property could be rented for "a couple of hundred bucks" a week.
+However, when pressed further on where in Sydney this could be possible, she clarified that it depended on the location, noting that there is significant variety in the housing market.
+In a later press conference, Jackson explained that her previous remarks were "garbled" and not reflective of actual rental prices in Sydney.